VidunderGunder/expo-prototype-tutorial/README.md

 _*I will rename the file to App.jsx, because of personal preference.
 Feel free to do the same - just remember to restart Expo, by terminating it in the console (Click on the terminal, <kbd>Ctrl</kbd> + <kbd>C</kbd>) and running `yarn web` afterwards._

-Let's minimalize this as much as possible.
+Let's reduce this as much as possible.

 ```js
 // App.jsx